Vankar

 Weaving and cloth trading communities of Western India particularly of Gujarat are called Vankar/Wankar/Vaniya.
 The four major woven fabrics produced by these communities are cotton, silk, khadi and linen.
-Today majority of these community members are not engaged in their ancestral weaving occupation still some population of these community contribute themselves in traditional handloom weaving of famous Patola of Patan, Kachchh shawl of Bhujodi in Kutch, Gharchola and Crotchet of Jamnagar, Zari of Surat, Mashroo of Patan and Mandvi in Kutch, Bandhani of Jamnagar, Anjar and Bhuj, Motif, Leheria, Dhamakda and Ajrak, Nagri sari, Tangaliya Shawl, Dhurrie, Kediyu, Heer Bharat, Abhala, Phento and art of Gudri.
+Today majority of these community members are not engaged in their ancestral weaving occupation, still some population of these communities contribute to the traditional handloom weaving of the famous Patola of Patan, Kachchh shawl of Bhujodi in Kutch, Gharchola and Crotchet of Jamnagar, Zari of Surat, Mashroo of Patan and Mandvi in Kutch, Bandhani of Jamnagar, Anjar and Bhuj, Motif, Leheria, Dhamakda and Ajrak, Nagri sari, Tangaliya Shawl, Dhurrie, Kediyu, Heer Bharat, Abhala, Phento and the art of Gudri.

 Vankar is described as a caste as well as a community.

 History

 A block printed and resist-dyed fabric, whose origin is from Gujarat was found in the tombs of Fostat, Egypt.
 Indian textiles especially of Gujarat have been praised in several accounts by explorers and historians, from Megasthenes to Herodotus.
 Marco Polo a Venetian merchant on his visit to India in 13th century Gujarat observed that "brocading art of Gujarat weavers is par excellent".
 During Mughal Empire India was manufacturing 27% of world's textile and Gujarati weavers dominated along with Bengali weavers in Indian textile trade industry overseas.
 Even the archaeological surveys and studies have indicated that the people of Dholavira, Surkotada.
 Kuntasi, Lothal and Somnath of Gujarat regions in Harrapan civilization were familiar with weaving and the spinning of cotton for as long as four thousand years ago.
 Reference to weaving and spinning materials is found in the Vedic Literature.

 As weaving is an art and forms one of the most important artisan community of India.
 Since Vankars were involved in production and business they were known as Nana Mahajans or small merchants.
 They have been grouped in Vaishya category of Varna system.